1jour1vin

 Wine rated (2016 guide) 16/20 (Very good wine)

-The 2012 La Chapelle Rouge is less concentrated than the highly acclaimed 2011 vintage.
-It is fruitier and has smoother tannins, making it easier to drink.
-It will be at its best for around ten years.
+The 2012 La Chapelle Rouge is less concentrated than the highly acclaimed 2011.
+It has a fruitier character and smoother tannins, making it easier to drink.
+It will be best enjoyed over the next ten years or so.

 About the estate: